All the Things That I Need

-“Did I mention I have never been with a more beautiful woman?”
-Scott whispered truthfully as their kisses grew more and more desperate.
-“Now let's make a mess.”
+“Now let's make a mess,” Scott whispered as their kisses grew more and more desperate.

 “Guys?”
 Madeline acknowledged suspiciously, looking from Levi, then to Caslon, then back to Levi again.
 “Why is Caslon here?”

-“I have the best sense of smell,” Caslon grumbled helplessly.
+“I have the best sense of smell in case you needed to be tracked,” Caslon grumbled helplessly.

 “Sit,” Levi ordered.

 Quietly, she took a seat next to Caslon.